Dragon, Geyser

 AD&D 2e statistics

-Steam dragons are wispy creatures.
-The are quite aloof and distant, never remaining in contact with other beings for long.
-They prefer solitude to the companionship most other creatures crave.
-They see the company of other beings as an excuse for idle chat and flights of fancy, things which they do not normally endorse.
+Geyser dragons, also known as steam quasielemental dragons, are wispy creatures.
+They are aloof and distant, never remaining in contact with other beings for long.
+They prefer solitude to the companionship that most other creatures crave.
+They see the company of other beings as an excuse for idle chat and flights of fancy—things which they do not normally endorse.
+One notable exception would be mist dragons, their alleged progenitor species.
+Geyser and mist dragons tend to carve lairs near each other, although they don’t talk to each other much, preferring to meet in silence.

-When in solid form, steam dragons appear to be misty cloud dragons.
-A slight vapour always seems to be rising from the surface of their bodies, although, in truth, it is just part of their bodies similar to hair on a human.
+When in solid form, geyser dragons look like be misty cloud dragons.
+A slight vapour always seems to be rising from the surface of their bodies, although, in truth, its just a part of their bodies, similar to hair on a human.
 They tend to be grey in colour, although the grey runs the gamut of light to dark.

-Steam dragons speak their own language and that common to all elemental dragons.
+Geyser dragons speak their own language and that common to all catastrophic dragons.
 At birth, they have a 16% chance to speak the language of any sentient creature.
 This chance increases by 5% per age category.

-COMBAT: Steam dragons prefer to avoid combat, if possible, as it is generally a waste of time.
-When engaged in combat, however, they seek to end it as quickly as possible, often attempting to take out what seems to be a leader then engaging the remaining attackers.
-They very rarely chase those who flee from them.
+COMBAT: Steam dragons prefer to avoid combat if possible, viewing it as a waste of their time.
+When engaged in combat, they seek to end it as quickly as possible, often attempting to take out what seems to be the leader, before engaging the remaining attackers.
+They very rarely chase cutters who flee from them.

-BREATH WEAPON/SPECIAL ABILITIES: A steam dragon’s breath weapon is a cloud of scalding steam, 90′ long, 30′ wide, and 30′ high.
+BREATH WEAPON/SPECIAL ABILITIES: A geyser dragon’s breath weapon is an energetic jet of scalding steam, 90′ long, 30′ wide, and 30′ high.
 Creatures caught in the cloud can roll saving throws vs. breath weapon for half damage.
 In still air, the cloud remains for 1d4+4 rounds.
 On the second round and third rounds, it inflicts half normal damage, on the fourth and subsequent rounds, it condenses into a clammy fog that blinds creatures for 1d4 rounds and inflicts 3d4 points of drowning damage per round for as long as the creature remains in the cloud (a successful save vs. breath weapon negates both effects).

-• Steam dragons cast spells and use their magical abilities at 14th-level plus their combat modifiers.
+• Geyser dragons cast spells and use their magical abilities at 14th-level plus their combat modifiers.

-• Steam dragons are born immune to energy draining, water attacks, and heat (but not fire).
+• Geyser dragons are immune to energy draining, water attacks, and heat (but not fire).

 • As they age, they gain the following additional powers.
 Very Young: Fog cloud three times per day.
 Young: Wall of fog three times per day.
 Juvenile: Stinking cloud three times per day.
 Adult: Solid fog three times per day.
 Mature Adult: Cloudkill three times per day.
 Old: Death fog twice per day.
 Very Old: Neutralise gas three times per day.
 Ancient: Airy water three times per day.